pojntfx/chatscape/docs/SPEC.md

 ### Messages

+- `id`: UUID for the contact.
-- `date`: Timestamp of the message
+- `date`: Timestamp of the message.
 - `body`: Content of the message.
-- `senderNamespace`: Namespace of the message sender.
-- `recipientNamespace`: Namespace of the message receiver.
+- `compositeNamespace`: Combination Namespace of the message sender and recipent.

 ## Lambdas